GiftXXVI/JavaClasses/README.md

 # JavaClasses
-Illustration of inheritance with classes Country and DevelopingCountry.
+Illustration of inheritance with classes `Country` and `DevelopingCountry`.
 ## Imports
 Here are the two libraries that are imported.
 ```Java